 Clothing Choices: Dress to Impress, Not to Sweat

 Wearing the right clothing is a key factor in managing summer heat and perimenopause symptoms.
-Here are some essential tips for better clothing choices:
+Here are some tips from Dr. Leveno:

 - Opt for Light, Breathable Fabrics: Materials like cotton, linen, and moisture-wicking fabrics can help keep you cool.
 These fabrics allow air to circulate around your skin, drawing moisture away and preventing sweat from building up.